eeriespace/eeriespace.github.io/_posts/2020-03-11-play-report-the-poison-research-lab.md

 It doesn't seem to be anything of interest there at first, but then she hears some noises coming out of one of the cars.
 She breaks the window of the car with her elbow and sees a blindfolded and handcuffed woman.
-After releasing her, the woman tells her that she is Kaira Duran, a Cameroonian alchemy researcher. ``NPC traits: drifter, fame, fragile``
+After releasing her, the woman tells her that she is **Kaira Duran**, a Cameroonian alchemy researcher. ``NPC traits: drifter, fame, fragile``

 Lana has successfully located the hostage, but now they both have to escape to